History, tourist information, and nearby accommodation

-Haltwhistle was a centre for wool trade in the 17th century, with local farmers using the clear, cold waters of Haltwhistle Burn to wash the wool.
-During the Victorian period the town was transformed into a lead mining centre and its population trebled when the rail line to Alston arrived in the 1850s.
+Haltwhistle was a centre for the wool trade in the 17th century, with local farmers using the clear, cold waters of Haltwhistle Burn to wash the wool.
+During the Victorian period, the town was transformed into a lead mining centre and its population trebled when the rail line to Alston arrived in the 1850s.

 In the market place is a Centre of Britain memorial set into the pavement, near a large Whinstone block commemorating the town's mining heritage.

 Haltwhistle prides itself on being 'The Centre of Britain', being equidistant from the sea if you measure along the principal points of the compass.
 That calculation, however, only works if you use Orkney as the northernmost point of Britain rather than Shetland.
 Even if the geographical claim is open to debate, the town itself makes a very good centre for exploring Hadrian's Wall country.

 Address: Haltwhistle, Northumberland, England

 Attraction Type: Village

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 Find other attractions tagged with:

 NEARBY HISTORIC ATTRACTIONS